-- Phase rotation must be clockwise starting with phase A (rotation A,B,C). - Material and labor for external wiring requirements are to be supplied by designated personnel. - The bypass feed into this equipment uses four wires.
+• Phase rotation must be clockwise starting with phase A (rotation A,B,C).

+• Material and labor for external wiring requirements are to be supplied by designated personnel.

+- The bypass feed into this equipment uses three wires.
 The rectifier feed into this equipment uses three wires.
 The phases must be symmetrical about ground (from a Wye source, phase rotation clockwise A, B, C) for proper equipment operation. - If installing an external maintenance bypass, all feeds to the UPS including the Rectifier Input Breaker (RIB) (if installed) must have a service disconnect independent of the maintenance bypass power path.
 Most maintenance bypass solutions provide UPS input feeds derived from but isolated from the maintenance bypass power path.
-If the maintenance bypass solution being installed does not provide such functionality, DO NOT use a single feeder breaker to supply both the UPS and the maintenance bypass. - The Eaton 93PM-L UPS provides backfeed detection and protection through a shunt trip mechanism of the bypass input breaker.
+If the maintenance bypass solution being installed does not provide such functionality, DO NOT use a single feeder breaker to supply both the UPS and the maintenance bypass.